 Basic net income (loss) per share attributable to Series A convertible preferred shareholders is computed by dividing the net income (loss) attributable to Series A convertible preferred shareholders by the weighted average number of Series A convertible preferred shares outstanding for the period.
 Diluted net income (loss) attributable to Series A convertible preferred shareholders is computed by adjusting net income (loss) attributable to Series A convertible preferred shareholders to reallocate undistributed earnings based on the potential impact of dilutive securities.
-Diluted net income (loss) per share attributable to Series A convertible preferred shareholders is computed by dividing the diluted net income (loss) attributable to Series A convertible preferred shareholders by the weighted average number of Series A convertible preferred shares outstanding for the period, including potential dilutive Series A convertible preferred shares.
-For purposes of this calculation, outstanding notes payable convertible into Series A convertible preferred shares.
+Diluted net income (loss) per share attributable to Series A convertible preferred shareholders is computed by dividing the diluted net income (loss) attributable to Series A convertible preferred shareholders by the weighted average number of Series A convertible preferred shares outstanding for the period, including potential dilutive Series A convertible preferred shares are considered potential dilutive Series A convertible preferred shares.